 Level

-Each student has his or her own educational level.
+Each student has his or her educational level.
 So, it’s necessary to divide those with the same level of knowledge into according groups.
-This helps in avoiding making the students of higher or lower educational level feel isolated.
+This helps avoid making the students of higher or lower educational levels feel isolated.
 Also, it’ll be easier this way to teach them, as well as to manage their signs of progress.

 For many e-learners who are adults, courses that can be applied to their real-world situations are worth engaging in.
-The instructors should take this notion into consideration and conduct a survey about their working types and responsibilities (among other compulsory questions such as their personal information, the expectations for this course, etc.).
+The instructors should consider this notion and survey their working types and responsibilities (among other compulsory questions such as their personal information, the expectations for this course, etc.).

 Make the most of what you’ve gathered to build a course that involves learners using skills that can be practical and applicable to their real-world workplaces (i.e., research skills, group work, creative thinking skills, etc.).
 Then ask the students to give comments on the course.
 This stage is important.
 How much of the knowledge is applicable, how successful the students are in real life, all these feedbacks will help you measure your students’ engagement in what you have taught them.